 Amongst the bevy of new functionality introduced in OneFS 9.4 is SmartSync v1, and we’ll be taking a look at this new replication product over the course of the next couple of blog articles.

 So, the new SmartSync Datamover enables flexible data movement and copying, incremental resyncs, and push and pull data transfer of file data between PowerScale clusters.
 Additionally, SmartSync CloudCopy also enables the copying of file-to-object data from a source cluster to a cloud object storage target.
-Cloud object targets include AWS S3, Microsoft Azure, and Google’s GCP, as well as Dell ECS.
+Cloud object targets include AWS S3 and Microsoft Azure, as well as Dell ECS.

 Having a variety of target destination options allows multiple copies of a dataset to be stored across locations and regions, both on and off-prem, providing increased data resilience and the ability to rapidly recover from catastrophic events.